 He rarely reads novels, has to be dragged along to the movies, is happier reading newspapers than watching the latest fictional TV show.
 If it’s not real, it doesn’t float his boat.
 That’s not to say he doesn’t have fanciful dreams and big ideas.
 The difference with Huw is that they don’t just percolate around in his mind.
 He makes them manifest.
 Living.
 Three dimensional.
 Possible.

-Huw is an adventurer, speaker, entrepreneur, former cafe owner, event director, environmentalist, writer, ski guide, mountain bike guide, tour leader and grandfather.
+Huw is an adventurer, speaker, entrepreneur, former cafe owner, event director, environmentalist, writer, ski guide, mountain bike guide, tour leader, parliamentary candidate and grandfather.
 This leaves him never short of a story to tell.
 And he does so with passion and humour.

 Whether running a complex sports event, galvanising a community campaign or organising an out there expedition, Huw has the ability to engage others with his dreams to make them possible.

 Aside from the vast personal, logistical and geopolitical challenges this expedition posed, Huw also sought to highlight the heartwrenching plight of those innocent kids caught up in the conflict of warring ‘grown ups’.
-Hence his partnership with the charity, Save The Children Australia for whom he became their biggest ever individual fundraiser and now continues to work closely with the charity and was recently appointed a Community Ambassador.
+Hence his partnership with the charity, Save The Children Australia for whom he became their biggest ever individual fundraiser.
+Huw continues to work closely with the charity as an Ambassador and fundraiser.
 In part for his Mediterranean journey Huw was presented with the Australian Geographic Society’s Spirit of Adventure award.

 Huw has form for long, challenging, human powered journeys.
 Through a project he tagged City2City, he joined all of Australia’s capital cities by the wildest terrain between them – desert, mountain, river and ocean.
 A series of seven journeys, totalling some 25,000 kilometres.
 After first visiting India in 1984 and vowing never to return, Huw embarked on a 15 year love affair with the Indian Himalaya and particularly travelling through these huge mountains in winter.
 As a result he completed the longest ski traverses then undertaken in that part of the world.